How to Find - Seniors Help: Income, Housing, Home Care, Home Help, Meals, Transportation etc.

 1. Nonprofit Housing

-* some also have 'market rent' units, open to people of any income
+Subsidized units, for people with low income (some also have 'market rent' units, open to people of any income)

-* some are just for seniors or people with disabilities, and some have varying levels of supportive/assisted living services, like meals, personal support, etc.
+* some are just for seniors or people with disabilities, and some have supportive/assisted living services, like meals, personal support, etc.

-* list of ALL nonprofit housing in Halton: here
+* for list of ALL nonprofit housing in Halton: here

 * how to apply is shown in details for each housing community -- most centralize their applications for subsidized units through HATCH (Halton Access to Community Housing) at Halton Region 905-825-6000, but take their own applications for market rent units.